Pragith/pragith/_drafts/publicity-stunt-3i-fps.md

 Remember readers, he's a great writer, and don't get carried away by reading his blog article.

-A couple of  quotes from the above article :
+A couple ofÂ  quotes from the above article :

-<strong>Quote #1</strong> :<em> Still, don’t take my word for it –<strong> go read the book, watch the film</strong>.</em>
+<strong>Quote #1</strong> :<em> Still, donâ€™t take my word for it â€“<strong> go read the book, watch the film</strong>.</em>

-<strong>Quote #2</strong> : <em>I urge you to not believe me at face value.<strong> Read the book, see the movie</strong> – and like the movie says – think for yourself and decide.</em>
+<strong>Quote #2</strong> : <em>I urge you to not believe me at face value.<strong> Read the book, see the movie</strong> â€“ and like the movie says â€“ think for yourself and decide.</em>

 So my friends, did you get the point?
-If you were to read these lines while reading the article, your blood would have boiled(supporting Chetan) and you would have gone this instant to the cinema hall to watch the movie.
+If you were toÂ read these lines while reading the article, your blood would have boiled(supporting Chetan) and you would have gone this instant to the cinema hall to watch the movie.

 But after reading my article, what do you say?